matrix-org/matrix-bifrost/README.md

 This has been tested to work on `Node.JS v10` and `Synapse 0.34.0`.

+**You must read this README carefully as simply installing required dependencies may NOT be enough for some backends**

 ## Backends

 This bridge features multiple backends for spinning up bridges on different types of network.